-1. Tier1 - Existing Federal Assistance - Tier 1 - project-based rental assistance/operating subsidies projects with existing project based rental assistance (15 to 40 points)
+1. Tier1 - Existing Federal Assistance - projects with existing project based rental assistance (15 to 40 points)

-Any housing receiving project-based rental assistance or operating subsidies under a U.S. Department of Housing and Urban Development (HUD), U.S. Department of Agriculture Rural Development (RD), Native American Housing Assistance and Self Determination Act (NAHASDA). or other program that is not scheduled to sunset or expire.
+Any housing receiving project-based rental assistance or operating subsidies under a U.S. Department of Housing and Urban Development (HUD), U.S. Department of Agriculture Rural Development (RD), Native American Housing Assistance and Self Determination Act (NAHASDA).
 Properties that have converted their type of federal rental assistance through the Rental Assistance Demonstration Program (RAD), Component 2 (RAD 2), and RAD for Project Rental Assistance Contracts (PRAC) are eligible.
 Such assistance must have been committed to the property at least 15 years prior to the year of application.